Emmythefirst/cipherstream/README.md

-Here’s a clean, production-ready README.md for BingeBox, written the way open-source and startup projects usually present themselves.
-You can copy-paste this directly.

-⸻

 # 🎬 BingeBox

 **BingeBox** is a self-hosted movie streaming and watch-party platform that lets users stream local media, fetch metadata from TMDB, and host synchronized watch parties with peers — all powered by a modern Node.js backend and a fast Vite-based frontend.